GM to boost output of mid-sized pickups in U.S., add jobs

-DETROIT, Sept 16 (Reuters) - General Motors Co will add a third shift and 750 jobs at its Missouri assembly plant to build more of its new mid-sized pickup trucks, the No. 1 U.S. automaker said on Tuesday.
+DETROIT (Reuters) - General Motors Co (GM.N) will add a third shift and 750 jobs at its Missouri assembly plant to build more of its new mid-sized pickup trucks, the No. 1 U.S. automaker said on Tuesday.

 With early orders for the Chevrolet Colorado and GMC Canyon at nearly 30,000, GM decided to add the third shift at the Wentzville plant to meet expected demand.
 The additional shift at the plant, which also builds full-size vans, is expected to start in early 2015.